DiogoCaetanoGarcia/hello_buildroot/README.md

-# hello_buildroot
+# Hello Buildroot World!
-"Hello Buildroot World!"

 Provides the simplest example you can think of for adding a new package in Buildroot.